 - ensure compliance with export and sawmilling controls

 - ensure compliance with sustainable forest management provisions.

 The Forests Act only allows indigenous timber to be milled at registered sawmills.
 Milled timber must come from a source specified under the Forests Act.

 Penalties for breaching the Act

-It is a serious offence to mill indigenous timber at an unregistered sawmill or to mill without approval under the Forests Act.
+It is a serious offence to mill indigenous timber at an unregistered sawmill or to mill without an authorisation issued under the Forests Act.

 Penalties include fines of up to $200,000 on conviction for breaching these requirements.

 - Sustainability and climate change – and the work MPI does to mitigate and manage it

 - Forests under the South Island Landless Natives Act 1906

 - Forms and templates